Madeinca.ca is supported by our Canadian readers. This means we may earn a commission through products purchased using links on this page. Read more

 Most duvets have built-in loops at the corners.
 These loops help secure the duvet into the duvet cover.
 Without these loops, the duvet will move around a lot.
 However, these loops must be durably attached to the duvet.
 If not, moving around too much can cause them to break.
 Fixing them isn’t possible, either, because most duvets have a set construction to contain fill.

-Make sure that you choose a duvet with durable, secure loops that will help your duvet stay put.
+Make sure that you choose a duvet with durable, secure loops.
+These loops will help your duvet stay in place within the duvet cover, so you’ll have fewer issues getting comfortable throughout the night.

 Fill

 There are a few different types of fill available in duvets.
-Here are some of the most popular options in Canada you can choose from.
+Here are some of the most popular options in Canada.
+You can choose the one that sounds most comfortable for you based on temperature control, allergies, and environmental concerns.

 • Down and feathers.
 Down is extremely soft, and insulating.
 It’s the fluffy ‘undercoat’ that birds grow for use in colder weather, and it’s extremely soft.
 Down is usually harvested ethically, but make sure that the company says this directly.
 You should also look for 100% down products, because without this modifier, other fill may be used.
 Down is not suitable for people with allergies or those living a vegan lifestyle.
 Feathers are often used alongside down.
 Feathers have the same properties with less insulation overall than standard down.